jilavsky/SAXS_IgorCode/README.md

 **This code can be installed using Igor installer** from https://github.com/jilavsky/SAXS_IgorInstaller/tree/master/Igor_GitHub If you want to install one or more packages from here, download the latest version of
 "GHInstaller_IrenaNika_vxxx.pxp" and use that to install.
 Direct link to the latest version of installer is : https://github.com/jilavsky/SAXS_IgorInstaller/blob/master/Igor_GitHub/GHInstaller_IrenaNika_v1.11.pxp?raw=true

-For Igor 7 use older version of installer (version 1.10) and install February2020 release) : https://github.com/jilavsky/SAXS_IgorInstaller/blob/master/Igor_GitHub/GHInstaller_IrenaNika_v1.10.pxp?raw=true
+For Igor 7 use older version of installer (version 1.10) and install February2020 release.
+That is **the LAST Igor 7 compatible release** : https://github.com/jilavsky/SAXS_IgorInstaller/blob/master/Igor_GitHub/GHInstaller_IrenaNika_v1.10.pxp?raw=true

 Web based manuals pages
 http://saxs-igorcodedocs.readthedocs.io/